playfularchitect/Rosetta-Stone-Of-Physics/DNA (Biology)/Readme.md

 The clustering is the key insight - It's not just that there are more lock codons in certain genes, it's that they form contiguous runs of up to 19 consecutive codons.
 Random distribution wouldn't produce that.
 The ~90% of lock codons being in multi-codon runs in hyper genes vs ~65% genome-wide... that's structure my friends.

+The correlation structure - GC3, lock fraction, and CpG all co-vary (r ~ 0.8-0.9).
+Genes high in one are high in all three.
+This isn't three independent phenomena - it's one underlying constraint expressing through multiple metrics.

+CpG enrichment vs suppression - In vertebrates, CpG is suppressed (methylation → deamination → mutation).
+In E. coli, it's ENRICHED.
+This suggests CpG serves a functional role in bacteria that's worth preserving against mutational pressure.

 ---

 ## Key Metrics Defined